kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 In this step, we direct RPM in the build process by creating a `spec` file.
 The `spec` file usually consists of the following eight different sections:

 1.	_Preamble -_ The preamble section contains information about the package being built and define any dependencies to the package.
 In general, the preamble consists of entries, one per line, that start with a tag followed by a colon, and then some information.

+2.	_%prep -_ In this section, we prepare the software for building process.
+Any previous builds are removed during the process and the source file _(.tar)_ file is expanded, etc.

+3. One more key thing is to understand there are pre-defined macros available to perform various shortcut options to build an rpm.
+You may be using this macro when you try to build any complex packages.
+In the below example, in the example below we are going to use %setup which removes any previous builds, untar the source files and changes the ownership of the files.
+You can also use _sh_ scripts under %prep section to perform this action but %setup macro simplifies the process by using predefined _sh_ scripts.

+4.	_%description -_ the description section usually contains description about the package.

+5.	_%build -_ This is the section that is responsible for performing the build.
+Usually the %build section is an _sh_ script.